Deforestation in Ethiopia: Government and deforestation

 The government has begun teaching the people about the benefits of forests and encouraging the people to plant more trees and to protect what they have by providing them alternative home and agricultural materials.
 If any person cuts a tree, he or she needs to plant one to replace it.

 The government is trying to provide the Ethiopian people with fuel and electrical machinery so the demand for forest resources is not as high.
 Additionally, the government is providing flat land with no pre-existing forests to promote agriculture so that deforestation is not necessary for modern agriculture.

 There are governmental and nonprofit groups working with the government to protect the land.
 Organizations such as SOS and Farm Africa are working with the federal government and local governments to create a good system of forest management.
 The government is also working to relocate people who live in dry regions to places where they can find fertile land for farming, so that they would be able to support themselves without any assistance from the government.
 With the fund provided by E.C grant (around 2.3 million Euros) people were trained to protect the land from erosion and taught to use water for irrigation, which improved quality of life and the environment.
 Locals have now come to the realization that trees need legal recognition, and must be protected for future generations.
 One of the methods used to protect trees is to designate certain areas where trees may be chopped down and used, and other areas where trees are protected by law.

+In 2019, Prime Minister Abiy Ahmed launched the Green Legacy Initiative, in an effort to fight against deforestation and restore ecosystems.
+According to TIME magazine, "Since launching the initiative, the country has seen a sharp decline in deforestation—down from 92,000 hectares (over 227,000 acres) in 2013, to 27,000 hectares (around 66,700 acres) in 2023 and 2024—and planted over 48 billion seedlings to aid in reforestation efforts, according to Kebede Yimam, director-general of the Ethiopian Forestry Development Unit."